 evanescent wave: a nearfield standing wave, employed for total internal reflection microscopy

 For faster browsing, click on the underlined text legend below any of the thumbnail images in the galleries.
 Use your browser BACK button to return you to the gallery.
-If you find a picture you like, you can download an image at full original resolution (usually between 10-22 Mpixels; with some panoramas >50 Mpix) in a new window or tab by clicking on the thumbnail itself.
+If you find a picture you like, you can download the image at full original resolution (usually between 10-22 Mpixels; with some panoramas >50 Mpix) by clicking on the thumbnail itself.
 To save a downloaded image, right click on it and scroll to 'save picture as...'.
 To use an image as your desktop background, right click and scroll to 'set as background...'.

 Visitors are welcome to download images for personal use (e.g. as computer desktop wallpaper).
 Click HERE to order prints online.
 Please contact Ian Parker at firstname.lastname@example.org regarding possible commercial use.